eXigentCoder/swagger-spec-express/README.md

-for parameters, if there is a name conflict throw an error, since you could have filter in query or header etc check all responses for models validate json after compile
+for parameters, if there is a name conflict throw an error, since you could have filter in query or header etc check all responses for models validate json after compile move common responses to the root.responses and reference from there rather than injecting it into the operation feature for common header responses